Memorial site for WILLY AASTRUP at afdøde.dk

 Two Interrelated projects,

-Publication of a new edition of Dorthe Jørgensen’s Danish translation of Walter Benjamin’s “One-Way Street,” A Mock Book, 2020
+Upcoming: A new edition of Dorthe Jørgensen’s Danish translation of Walter Benjamin’s “One-Way Street,” A Mock Book, 2021

 Spatiality and Sacrality